devuri/wpframework/README.md

 </div>

-> This repository contains the foundational framework for Raydium.
+> This repository contains the foundational core framework for Raydium.
 If you're developing an application using the wpframework, use the pre-built version available at [Raydium](https://github.com/devuri/raydium/).

 Welcome to the WPFramework, the Composer package that serves as the successor to `wp-env-config`.
 Designed to provide secure and modular WordPress development, WPFramework equips developers with a solid, flexible foundation for crafting scalable single or multi-tenant web applications.
 It's packed with features aimed at boosting your productivity, enhancing the maintainability of your projects, and ensuring scalability.